AryanPatel930/webpage-assessment/README.md

 # Spotnana Technical Assessment - Chatbot

 A lightweight AI-powered chat interface built with React + Vite.
-Users can input prompts and receive responses from the Mistral-7B model via the HuggingFace Inference API — completely free, no credit card required.
+Users can input prompts and receive responses from the /Qwen2.5-72B-Instruct model via the HuggingFace Inference API — completely free, no credit card required.

 ## Features

 - **Prompt input with keyboard shortcut** — press `Enter` to send, `Shift+Enter` for a new line
 - **AI response generation** — powered by Mistral-7B-Instruct via HuggingFace
-- **Loading states** — spinner and skeleton loader while the AI is generating a response; input is locked to prevent duplicate requests
+- **Loading states + Stop control** — spinner + **Stop** button while the AI is generating a response (you can cancel an in-flight response)
 - **Error handling** — clear error messages for API failures, model cold-starts, and invalid tokens
 - **Chat history** — full conversation context is maintained and sent with each request
 - **Clear button** — wipe the conversation and start fresh